LarsEggimann/mapp-tricks/README.md

 # mapp-tricks package
 Reusable code developed during my PhD in the Medical Applications of Particle Physics (MAPP) group at the University of Bern.
+It has several modules, some of which are explained below.
+The other modules I figured are too specific and probably not useful for others, but feel free to explore them.

 Use at your own risk!